The AAA Capital Funding Knowledge Base

 • Close friends

-• Anyone with a financial interest in the transaction (e.g., your real estate agent)
+Sources that cannot contribute to your down payment include the seller or anyone with a financial interest in the transaction (e.g., your real estate agent).

 However, sellers can contribute up to 6% of the sales price toward your closing costs.
 In some cases, your real estate agent may also contribute to your closing costs—just not toward your down payment.
+Speak with us to learn how to structure your funding sources.

 Myth #3: Renting Is Cheaper Than Buying